NCATS-Tangerine/ros/README.md

 Executing this module will produce a JSON object that can be referenced elsewhere in the workflow as `$disease_identifiers`.

+Here's some output from running the workflow above with validation enabled.
+It shows importing the bionames module, validating each invocation (only disease_identfiers has metadata configured).

+It then builds the dependency graph.

 ```
 $ ros flow --workflow workflow_one.ros --validate
 importing